leo-fcx/post-invoices/README.md

 ## Diagram for the suggested solution

 Considering the main requirement, we should not be changing the Application Public Interface (API) from stablished and running solution.
 So, the changes suggested are going to be applied at the layer where the Backend communicates with other resources like DB or other that provoke the response time delays.
-For this code that layer are the Controllers which are in charge of saving the values to the DB.
+For this code, that layer are the Controllers which are in charge of saving the values to the DB.

 ![alt text](https://raw.githubusercontent.com/leo-fcx/post-invoices/master/images/diagram.png)